-Nathan S. Collier is principal and chairman of The Collier Companies, a developer, manager, and owner of multifamily housing with headquarters in Gainesville, Florida, home of the state’s flagship university, University of Florida.
-Under The Collier Companies umbrella, Collier owns more than 45 properties and 10,500 apartments in Gainesville, Ocala, Orlando, Tampa, Tallahassee, and other Florida locations, as well as in Norman, Oklahoma, Champaign, Illinois, and Athens, Georgia.
-The Collier Companies was recently ranked by Student Housing Business magazine as the third largest—and largest privately held—student housing owner in the country.
-The Collier Companies also is ranked seventh on Student Housing Business’s list of the top 25 management companies of student housing properties, based on October 2012 data.
+Nathan S. Collier is founder and chairman of The Collier Companies, an owner, manager, and developer of multifamily housing with headquarters in Gainesville, Florida, home of the state’s flagship university, University of Florida.
+Under The Collier Companies umbrella, Collier owns more than 45 properties and approximately 11,000 apartments in Gainesville, Ocala, Orlando, Tampa, Tallahassee, and other Florida locations, as well as in Norman, Oklahoma, and Athens, Georgia.
+The Collier Companies has consistently been ranked within the top 25 largest student housing owners as well as top student housing management companies in the country by Student Housing Business magazine.
+The Collier Companies is largest student housing portfolio owned by a private individual.